up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY26, including office supplies, and computer equipment will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY27, including IT equipment and office supplies, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.